 Richard has managed Britain’s first rail partnership, the Devon & Cornwall Rail Partnership, based at the University of Plymouth, since 1998.
-He and the Partnership have always been great enthusiasts for the community rail partnership and particularly its role as a vehicle to encourage and help CRP officers across the country to share ideas and experiences.
+He and the Partnership have always been great enthusiasts for the Community Rail Network and particularly its role as a vehicle to encourage and help CRP officers across the country to share ideas and experiences.

 His ethos has always been to encourage everyone who wants to get involved with the railway and he strongly supports encouraging more station friends’ groups and CRPs and the Community Rail Network working to help them achieve what they want to at their local station as far as is possible.